Mixed signals prompt tweaks to World Cup goalline technology

 "What we are now doing is working to make it even more clear and we will modify guidelines on the key relevant goalline technology animations in cases such as yesterday so that you just see a goal sign," she said.

-Former Brazil striker Zico said he favored the use of technology to help prevent wrong decisions ruining games.
+Former Brazil striker Zico said he favoured the use of technology to help prevent wrong decisions ruining games.

 "You can’t work for three years (preparing for a World Cup) and suddenly you find you've scored a good goal that is ruled out," he said.
 "I think this is very important for football."